-N. PARENTAL NOTIFICATION
+N. Parental Notification

 The College reserves the right to notify the parents/guardians of dependent students regarding any conduct situation, particularly alcohol and other drug violations.
-Typically, the College will notify parents/guardians of non-dependent students in cases involving drugs or alcohol (who are under the age of 21), that result in probation or higher.
-Parental notification may also be utilized discretionarily by administrators when permitted by FERPA or consent of the student.
+Typically, the College will notify parents/guardians of conduct situations that result in disciplinary probation or higher with a letter home.
+Parental notification is used discretionarily by the conduct officer and may be permitted with FERPA or consent of the student.